ibm-cloud-docs/watson-knowledge-studio/rule-annotator-model-use.md

 ### Before you begin
 {: #wks_rule_prereqs}

-You must be have administrative access to a {{site.data.keyword.nlushort}} service instance, and know the {{site.data.keyword.Bluemix_notm}} space and instance names that are associated with it.
+You must have administrative access to a {{site.data.keyword.nlushort}} service instance, and know the {{site.data.keyword.Bluemix_notm}} space and instance names that are associated with it.

 ### Procedure
 {: #wks_rule_procedure}